TanishkThoria/Personal-Website/content/projects.md

 # The Hugo-Programmer Theme
 [This theme](https://github.com/TanishkThoria/Hugo-Programmer) is what I used to make this website, along with Hugo.
-I am always trying to update it and make it better in any way possible.

 # Previous works:
 Some of the projects I have done in the past can be found on my Replit.